-eTable 2A: List of variables used collected in the sleep laboratory (each patient in the cohort underwent an overnight full standard PSG recording which was scored manually by a sleep technologist and reviewed by a board-certified sleep physician).
+eTable 2A: List of variables used collected in the sleep laboratory (each patient in the cohort underwent an overnight full standard PSG\ recording which was scored manually by a sleep technologist and reviewed by a board-certified sleep physician).
 More details about variables collected in the sleep laboratory are reported elsewhere (4).

-Name Description Measurement Demographic character istics (self-reported by patients) Sex Male/Female Age years Symptoms related to OS A (self-reported by patients) Daytime sleepiness Epworth Sleepiness Total score ranged from 0 to 24 Scale, total - Item #1 Sitting and reading 0 = would never doze 1 = slight chance of dozing 2 = moderate chance of dozing 3 = high chance of dozing Item #2 Watching TV from 0 to 3 Item #3 Sitting inactive in a public place (e.g. a theatre or at a meeting) from 0 to 3 Item #4 As a passenger in a car for an hour without a break from 0 to 3 Item #5 Lying down in the afternoon when circumstances permit from 0 to 3 Item #6 Sitting and talking to someone from 0 to 3 Item #7 Sitting quietly after a lunch without alcohol from 0 to 3 Item #8 In a car while stopped for a few minutes in traffic from 0 to 3 Self-reported DS "During the day, do you ever fall asleep unintentionally?"
-Yes/No History (self-reported by y patients) Smoking status current; ex-smoker; never y sleep technician according to the lab manual WGT weight kg HGT height cm ftware used is different version of Sandman (current - 7 TST Time in Bed (TIB) - Sleep Latency (SL) total sleep time, hours ArI, total Total Arousals index in TST events/hr.
-AWK in TST Total Awakenings, number in TST events/TST TiSaO 2 <90% Duration of $SaO_2 < 90\%$ in TST minutes % of SaO 2 < 90%, in TST % Obstructive apnea/hypopnea event Must fulfill criterion 1 or 2, plus criterion 3 of the follo 1.
-A clear decrease (>50%) from baseline in the amplibreathing during sleep.
-Baseline is defined as the mea and oxygenation in the two minutes preceding onset of have a stable breathing pattern during sleep) or the meabreaths in the two minutes preceding onset of the ever breathing pattern).
-2. A clear amplitude reduction of a validated measure does not reach the above criterion but is associated with of >3% or an arousal.
-3. The event lasts 10 seconds or longer itude of a valid measure of n amplitude of stable breathing f the event (in individuals who ean amplitude of the three largest nt (in individuals without a stable of breathing during sleep that th either an oxygen desaturation Obstructive Apnea-Hypopneas Index in TST events/hr.
-Total Apnea-Hypopneas Index in TST events/hr.
+Name Description Measurement Demographic characteris Demographic characteristics (self-reported by patients) Sex Male/Female Age years Symptoms related to OSA (self-reported by patients) Daytime sleepiness Epworth Sleepiness Total score ranged from 0 to 24 Scale, total Item #1 Sitting and reading 0 = would never doze 1 = slight chance of dozing 2 = moderate chance of dozing 3 = high chance of dozing Item #2 Watching TV from 0 to 3 Item #3 Sitting inactive in a public place (e.g. a theatre or at a meeting) from 0 to 3 Item #4 As a passenger in a car for an hour without a break from 0 to 3 Item #5 Lying down in the afternoon when circumstances permit from 0 to 3 Item #6 Sitting and talking to someone from 0 to 3 Item #7 Sitting quietly after a lunch without alcohol from 0 to 3 Item #8 In a car while stopped for a few minutes in traffic from 0 to 3 Self-reported DS "During the day, do you ever fall asleep unintentionally?"
+Yes/No History (self-reported by p patients) Smoking status current; ex-smoker; never Physical examination by sleep technician according to the lab manual WGT weight kg HGT height cm PSG recording: PSG software used is different version of Sandman (current - 7.3) TST Time in Bed (TIB) - Sleep Latency (SL) total sleep time, hours ArI, total Total Arousals index in TST events/hr.
+AWK in TST Total Awakenings, number in TST events/TST TiSaO 2 <90% Duration of SaO 2 < 90% in TST minutes % of $SaO_2 < 90\%$ , in TST % Obstructive apnea/hypopnea event ctive Must fulfill criterion 1 or 2, plus criterion 3 of the following (5): 1 71 1 Total Apnea-Hypopneas Index in TST events/hr.

-All data from the polysomnograms performed at St. Michael's sleep laboratory are automatically exported into the database with no need for manual data entry.
+\All data from the polysomnograms performed at St. Michael's sleep laboratory are automatically exported into the database with no need for manual data entry.